 \subsection{Eating out expenditure data}

-In our final example, we apply the conformal prediction methods to forecast the eating out expenditure (\$million) in Victoria, Australia.
-The data set includes monthly expenditure on cafes, restaurants and takeaway food services in Victoria from April 1982 up to December 2019, as shown in Figure~\ref{fig-cafe_data}.
-The data shows an overall upward trend, obvious annual seasonal patterns, and variability proportional to the data level.
+In our final example, we apply the conformal prediction methods to forecast the eating out expenditure (\$ million) in Victoria, Australia.
+The data includes monthly expenditure on cafes, restaurants and takeaway food services from April 1982 to December 2019, as shown in Figure~\ref{fig-cafe_data}.
+The data shows an overall upward trend, obvious annual seasonal, and evel-dependent variability.

 We consider three models: ARIMA with logarithmic transformation, ETS, and STL-ETS \citep{hyndman2021}, and then output their simple average as final point forecasts.
-STL-ETS involves forecasting using the STL decomposition method, applying ETS to forecast the seasonally adjusted series.
-All three models can be automatically trained using the \texttt{forecast} R package \citep{hyndman2024}.
-Our goal is to forecast \(12\) months ahead, i.e.~\(H=12\).
-We use \(20\) years of data for training the models and \(5\) years of data for calibration sets.
-The whole test set only has a length of \(152\) months.
-Therefore, we will not compute rolling coverage and interval width in this experiment, but rather compute the coverage and interval width averaged over the entire test set.
+STL-ETS applies ETS to the seasonally adjusted series obtained via STL decomposition.
+All models are automatically trained using the \texttt{forecast} R package \citep{hyndman2024}.
+We aim to forecast \(12\) months ahead (\(H=12\)) using \(20\) years of data for training and \(5\) year for calibration.
+Because the test set contains only \(152\) months, we report coverage and interval width averaged over the full test period rather than rolling windows.

-We summarise the average coverage and interval width for each method and each forecast horizon in Figure~\ref{fig-cafe_cov}.
+As the forecast horizons considered in this application are relatively long, we summarize performance in Figure~\ref{fig-cafe_cov} by reporting the average coverage gap and average interval width across the whole test set for each method and each forecast horizon.
 The results first show that MSCP, MWCP and MACP provide valid prediction intervals for smaller forecast horizon but fail to achieve the desired coverage for larger forecast horizons (\(h>5\)).
 Second, for \(h \leq 5\), MPI and AcMCP can approximately achieve the desired coverage and provide comparable mean interval widths with other methods, except for MPID.
 Third, the coverage of MSCP, MWCP and MACP declines gradually as the forecast horizon increases, while MPI and AcMCP maintain coverage within a tighter range, albeit at the cost of interval efficiency.
 Lastly, compared to MPI, AcMCP exhibits slightly less deviation from the desired coverage across most forecast horizons.